-Social media undoubtably has a part to play, as is the advent of the smartphone – but that’s a different topic altogether.
-The country past politicians in general, haven’t done all that they could to give the young generation legitimate reasons to stay in their homeland and not transfer their talents to a foreign country which is a huge concern for the aging population.
+Social media undoubtably has a part to play, as does the advent of the smartphone – but that’s a different topic altogether.
+The country's past politicians in general, haven’t done all that they could to give the young generation legitimate reasons to stay in their homeland and not transfer their talents to a foreign country which is a huge concern for the aging population.
 Nepal has a lot of offer, but its humble presence cannot compete with comparable Kardashian lifestyle aspirations.

-The fact of this matter is, if this doesn’t change soon, then the weaving and textile industry in Nepal will be under threat in the not so distance future.
+The fact of the matter is, if this doesn’t change soon, the weaving and textile industry in Nepal will be under threat in the not so distant future.
 It’s a topic that’s often widely discussed among elders and adults who are genuinely concerned about the country’s wellbeing, as well as the textile industry.
-The latter is a major contributor to both the nation’s economy and important part of its rich historical tapestry.
+The latter is a major contributor to both the nation’s economy and an important part of its rich historical tapestry.
 The average age of a weaver at The Curious Yak is 47 years old and we work with a number of amazing people over the age of 70.
 One man we have known for over a decade has been walking the Himalayas for over 65 years.
-He collects cashmere and yak wool that has hooked on brambles as the animal’s head higher up the mountains.
+He collects cashmere and yak wool that has hooked on brambles from the animal’s head higher up the mountains.
 A marvelous way to enjoy nature, whilst holding off the boredom of retirement!

 Baaji in his home 2019